angular/angular-ja/adev-ja/src/content/guide/signals/linked-signal.en.md

 # Dependent state with `linkedSignal`

-IMPORTANT: `linkedSignal` is [developer preview](reference/releases#developer-preview).
-It's ready for you to try, but it might change before it is stable.

 You can use the `signal` function to hold some state in your Angular code.
 Sometimes, this state depends on some _other_ state.
 For example, imagine a component that lets the user select a shipping method for an order:

 ```typescript